Linear Causal Representation Learning from Unknown Multi-node Interventions: Introduction

 \subsection{Related literature}

-\paragraph{Single-node interventional CRL.} The majority of the studies on interventional CRL focus on SN interventions~\cite{ahuja2023interventional,squires2023linear,crl-arxiv-2023-linear,varici2024general,crl-arxiv-2024,buchholz2023learning,vonkugelgen2023twohard,zhang2023identifiability,jin2023learning}, which can be categorized based on their assumptions on the latent causal model, transformation, and intervention model.
-Based on this taxonomy, it has been shown that SN hard interventions suffice for identifiability with general latent causal models and linear transformations (one intervention per node)~\cite{crl-arxiv-2024}, with linear Gaussian latent models and general transformations (one intervention per node)~\cite{buchholz2023learning}, and with general latent models and general transformations (two interventions per node)~\cite{varici2024general,vonkugelgen2023twohard}.
-For the less restrictive SN soft interventions, identifiability up to ancestors is shown for general latent models and linear transformations~\cite{crl-arxiv-2024} and linear Gaussian latent models and general transformations~\cite{buchholz2023learning}.
-Furthermore, under additional assumptions such as sufficiently nonlinear latent models, the latent DAG is shown to be perfectly identifiable~\cite{crl-arxiv-2024,zhang2023identifiability,jin2023learning}.
+\textbf{Single-node interventional CRL.} The majority of the studies on interventional CRL focus on SN interventions~\cite{ahuja2023interventional,squires2023linear,varici2023score,varici2024general,varici2024score,buchholz2023learning,vonkugelgen2023twohard,zhang2023identifiability,jin2023learning}, which can be categorized based on their assumptions on the latent causal model, transformation, and intervention model.
+Based on this taxonomy, it has been shown that SN hard interventions suffice for identifiability with general latent causal models and linear transformations (one intervention per node)~\cite{varici2024score}, with linear Gaussian latent models and general transformations (one intervention per node)~\cite{buchholz2023learning}, and with general latent models and general transformations (two interventions per node)~\cite{varici2024general,vonkugelgen2023twohard}.
+For the less restrictive SN soft interventions, identifiability up to ancestors is shown for general latent models and linear transformations~\cite{varici2024score} and linear Gaussian latent models and general transformations~\cite{buchholz2023learning}.
+Furthermore, under additional assumptions such as sufficiently nonlinear latent models, the latent DAG is shown to be perfectly identifiable~\cite{varici2024score,zhang2023identifiability,jin2023learning}.
+In a related study, \cite{jiang2023learning} focuses on learning the latent DAG (but without learning latent causal variables) using SN hard interventions without parametric assumptions on the model.